How Motif Matching Works

 biological reality.

-Whether you’re analyzing clinical glycomics data, exploring evolutionary relationships, or designing glycan-based therapeutics, these sophisticated matching rules ensure your results are both computationally sound and biologically meaningful.
+Whether you’re analyzing clinical glycomics data, exploring evolutionary relationships, or designing glycan-based therapeutics, these matching rules help keep results both computationally sound and biologically meaningful.

-This deep dive into motif matching rules provides the foundation for
+These motif matching rules provide the foundation for understanding

 For practical applications and real-world examples, head back to the Getting Started guide.
 For detailed function documentation, explore the reference manual.